Why Do Solar Panels Have a Peak Power?

 Electrical resistance that affects the flow of electrons within solar panels occurs when the temperature rises.
-The resulting resistance causes the voltage to drop, which lowers the amount of production.
+The resulting resistance causes the voltage to drop, lowering the production amount.

-This means that the solar system is producing lower kilowatt-hours (kWh) and lowering output.
-Due to this phenomenon, solar panels may actually produce up to 35 percent lower output during the warmer summer months in some geographic locations.
+This means the solar system produces lower kilowatt-hours (kWh) and lowers output.
+Due to this phenomenon, solar panels may produce up to 35 percent lower output during the warmer summer months in some geographic locations.

 Your Geographical Location Has an Impact.

 Just as the weather can affect panel output, where you are located on the earth’s surface also plays a role in the performance of a solar panel system.
-In fact, geographical location can play a major role in solar energy production.
+In fact, geographical location can majorly affect solar energy production.

-Does that mean that a solar PV system installed in a snowy, lower sun area will not produce enough energy to supply a standard home with electricity?
+Does that mean a solar PV system installed in a snowy, lower-sun area will not produce enough energy to supply a standard home with electricity?
 No, it merely means that the panel location affects the average amount of electricity.

 Overcoming Weather in the Real World

 In the real world, the weather is always a factor.
-Constantly changing conditions mean a constant flux in the kilowatt-hours that solar panels produce.
-Even though conditions including pollution, fog, and other weather conditions affect solar cells, it is still possible to achieve more output than you need to power your home.
+Constantly changing conditions mean a constant flux in solar panels’ kilowatt-hours.
+Even though conditions, including pollution, fog, and other weather conditions, affect solar cells, it is still possible to achieve more output than you need to power your home.